KevinvdT/EPO4/Midterm/README.md

 Open Matlab and run `start` ([start.m](./start.m)) in the Command Window.

 To stop, close the GUI window, and run `stop` ([stop.m](./stop.m)) in the Matlab Command Window.

+> If Matlab gives the error `Address already in use: bind`, please close the GUI window (if open) and restart Matlab.